 The questionnaire design for this survey borrows heavily from the 1994 Survey on Smoking in Canada.
-Some questions have been added for consistency with international surveys which use the concept of smoking behaviour "in the last 30 days".
-The questionnaire used during the Cycle 1 of 2002 contains several questions not asked in the Cycle 2 of the 2001 CTUMS.
+Some questions have been added for consistency with international surveys which use the concept of smoking behaviour "in the last 30 days.
+The questionnaire used for the Canadian Tobacco Use Monitoring Survey during the Cycle 2 of 2002 contains several questions that were either somewhat modified or not asked in Cycle 1 of 2002.
+The annual file includes only responses to the questions that were present in both cycles.